navvye/DrugGen-More-Data/README.md

 -  Training data: alimotahharynia/approved_drug_target

 ## How to Get Started with the Model
+DrugGen can be used via command line interface or integration into Python scripts.

+### Command Line Interface

+### Python Integration
 Adjust the `num_generated` parameter to specify the number of unique protein SMILES you wish to generate.
 ```python
 from drugGen_generator import SMILESGenerator